Ashot III of Armenia: Religious policy

-In the war between the Byzantine emperor John Tzimiskes and the Arabs, Armenia did its best to remain neutral and forced the two battling parties to respect the boundaries of its country.
-The Byzantine army began to march across the plain of Mush, thinking to strike the decisive blow against the Arabs from Armenia, but when they met with the 30,000-strong army of Ashot III, they altered their plan and left Armenia.
-Ashot instead provided Tzimiskes with 10,000 soldiers, who accompanied his men in their campaign in Mesopotamia.

-Scholars have suggested that he was buried either in Ani or at the nearby Horomos monastic complex.

 Sub-kingdoms

 Tomb of King Ashot, Horomos Monastery.

 A new phenomenon that began under Ashot III's reign and continued under his successors was the establishment of sub-kingdoms throughout Bagratuni Armenia.
 Ashot III had sent his brother Mushegh I to rule in Kars (Vanand) and had allowed him to use the title of king.
 The administrative district of Dzoraget near Lake Sevan was given to Ashot's son Gurgen, the progenitor of the Kyurikid line, in 966, who would later assume the title of king.
 The proliferation of so many kingdoms worked to the benefit of Armenia so long as the king in Ani remained strong and maintained his hegemony over other kings.
 Otherwise, the kings, as well their respective bishops who would claim the position of catholicos and formulate their own doctrines, would begin to test the limits of their autonomy.

+Death

+The information provided by the historian Asoghik is of great importance for clarifying the dates of King Ashot III the Merciful's ascension to the throne and his death.
+He attributes a 25-year reign to Ashot III, starting from the year 402 of the Armenian era (April 953 – April 954), and dates his death to the year 426 of the Armenian era (March 977 – March 978).
+Based on these data, it is currently accepted in historiography that Ashot III reigned from 953 to 977.
+However, the interval between 953 and 977 does not amount to 25 years.
+In fact, the period between the Armenian years 402 (April 953 – April 954) and 426 (March 977 – March 978) counts as 25 years if his reign is dated from 953 to 978.
+The accuracy of such dating is demonstrated by valuable information preserved in the Synaxarion (Yaysmavourk), which notes that the memory (death) day of Ashot III was commemorated on the 13th of the month of Mareri.
+Since Asoghik was a contemporary of Ashot III, the probability that he made an error regarding the year of the king's death is extremely low.
+Therefore, the 13th of Mareri in the Armenian year 426 should be considered the exact day of the king's death, which corresponds to January 3, 978.
+On this basis, we can record that he reigned for 25 years, from 953 to 978.
+Scholars have suggested that he was buried either in Ani or at the nearby Horomos monastic complex. which served as the royal sepulcher during his reign.
+Near the St. Gevorg Church of the monastery, his tombstone—bearing the inscription "...King Ashot..."—was preserved until the beginning of the 20th century.